What Makes A Good Medical Malpractice Case In Phoenix

 - Are there other compelling reasons which cause me to believe that medical malpractice is present?

-*The attorney looks first at the credibility and character of the injured person who is the claimant or is the representative of a decedent if a wrongful death is involved.
+(1) The attorney looks first at the credibility and character of the injured person who is the claimant or is the representative of a decedent if wrongful death is involved.

-*Lastly and importantly, the attorney looks for a client or clients who will be cooperative and good to work with and will cooperate and participate with the proper prosecution of the malpractice claim.
-Malpractice law suits, even in their most basic forms, are complicated, hard-fought and demanding proceedings.
+(10) The attorney looks for a client or clients who will be cooperative and good to work with and will cooperate and participate with the proper prosecution of the malpractice claim.
+Malpractice lawsuits, even in their most basic forms, are complicated, hard-fought and demanding proceedings.

 Contact Us For More Information